kamrawr/oregon-income-calculator/README.md

 A comprehensive web-based tool for calculating income eligibility for various Oregon state programs and assistance benefits.

+## ⚠️ Important Disclaimer

+**This tool is for informational purposes only.** Income eligibility requirements may only apply in eligible Energy Trust of Oregon utility territories and through partnerships with specific community-based organizations or contractors.

+For official program information and to verify eligibility requirements in your area, please visit: [Energy Trust of Oregon](https://www.energytrust.org/)

+Always consult with program administrators for the most current eligibility criteria and application processes.

 ## Features

 - **Interactive Calculator**: Calculate eligibility based on household size and income